 With our approach we aim at modelling the interaction between fisheries and stock spatial dynamics and assessing the interlinked consequences on both the vessel economy and the viability and sustainability of the harvesting (including the issue of energy efficiency for greener fisheries).
 We explore alternative fishing effort allocation scenarios and management options.
 As such, we are designing a benchmark tool for conducting management strategy evaluations to capture short-term economic reactions from individual fisherman tactical decision-making.

 One current application considers the case of the international western Baltic Sea area and the ongoing spatial marine plans including offshore windmill farms and EU Natura 2000 conservation areas.
-For the first time some cross-national VMS data have been processed in the same framework and the movement of around 300 large fishing vessels (Danish, German and Swedish vessels) were informed and simulated individually, each vessel displacing and harvesting on a hourly time step over a projection period of 5 years.
-Fine scale fishing pressure in space and time were then deduced and the effect of redirecting the effort towards some new areas and other benthic habitats evaluated.
+For the first time, some cross-national VMS data have been processed in the same framework and the movement of around 300 large fishing vessels (Danish, German and Swedish vessels) were informed and simulated individually, each vessel displacing and harvesting on an hourly time step over a projection period of 5 years.
+A fine-scale fishing pressure in space and time were then deduced and the effect of redirecting the effort towards some new areas and other benthic habitats evaluated.

 This study is conducted in association with a number of EU research projects and the development of a spatial explicit bio-economic model that covers both many stocks and fisheries.
 We are convinced that the development of such an approach and its current application has the potential to form near future developments in EU from the perspective of the fisheries within the context of maritime spatial planning.